sxy1412/INF553-Recomandation-System/README.md

 # INF553-Recomandation-System
 This repository contains source codes for our group projects
-1. "Use Check-in to Predict GoodForMeal" folder contain source codes of using check-in data to predict suitable meal for each resturant.
+1. "Use Check-in to Predict GoodForMeal" folder contains source codes of using check-in data to predict suitable meal for each resturant.
 In the folder, additional readme file descripts how to process data from the original data at very beginning.
 And the machine learning process is done by jupyter notebook.